 - I can’t afford it. – The most common response to this is: “If you can’t afford insurance, you can’t afford to travel.”
 I find that statement highly annoying and exclusionary.
 More accurate: if you can’t afford insurance but are going to travel anyway, you’re gambling the rest of your life and the financial lives of your loved ones.
 Up to you!

 - I’m healthy. – Yes, of course you are!
 That’s why the insurance isn’t even more expensive.
 But travel insurance has little to do with your health.
 It’s about the things that can go wrong that cost you your health or put a major dent in your financial life.
+When I used my travel insurance in Honduras, it wasn’t for health reasons.

 - I already have health insurance. – There’s a slim-to-none chance your current policy will cover you once you leave your country of residence.